 Many states have telecommunication distribution programs for people with hearing loss who require special equipment to use the telephone.
 These programs loan or provide Text Telephones (TTYs), amplified telephones and other equipment free of charge to residents with hearing loss or other disabilities that require it.
 A listing of programs by state can be found at www.tedpa.org and using the “State Directory” link.
 Contact your state program for more information about what equipment is provided, who is eligible for it and how to obtain it.

-We hope this Hearing Help page on hearing aid insurance and funding will get you pointed in the right direction for finding hearing aid payment assistance.
-For assistance navigating your local funding resources, please contact a hearing health professional in your area.
+The information you find online about hearing aid insurance and funding can get you pointed in the right direction for finding hearing aid payment assistance.
+However, the best help for navigating your particular financial situation and your best resource for hearing aid funding sources will come from a local hearing care professional.
+Don't wait any longer--contact a hearing health professional in your area today!